AdaCore/learn/courses/intro-to-ada/chapters/contracts.rst

        Put_Line ("Double of 12 is " & Int_8'Image (V));
     end Show_Simple_Contract;

-In this example, we want to ensure  that, in calls to the :ada:`Double` function for the :ada:`Int_8` type, the input value will not overflow in the call to the function.
-This is implemented by converting the input value to the :ada:`Integer` type, which is used to store the temporary calculation, and check if the result is still in the appropriate range for the :ada:`Int_8` type.
-The postcondition in this example is the same as in the previous example.
+In this example, we want to ensure that the input value of calls to the :ada:`Double` function for the :ada:`Int_8` type won't cause overflow in that function.
+We do this by converting the input value to the :ada:`Integer` type, which is used for the temporary calculation, and check if the result is in the appropriate range for the :ada:`Int_8` type.
+We have the same postcondition in this example as in the previous one.

 Predicates
 ----------

-Predicates are used to define expectations regarding types.
-They are similar to pre and postconditions, and can be viewed as conditions that are verified for a given type.
-This allows for checking if an element of type ``T`` is conformant to the requirements.
+Predicates specify expectations regarding types.
+They're similar to pre- and postconditions, but apply to types instead of subprograms.
+Their conditions are checked for each object of a given type, which allows verifying that an object of type ``T`` is conformant to the requirements of its type.

-There are two kinds of predicates: static and dynamic predicates.
-In simple terms, static predicates are used to check types at compile-time, whereas dynamic predicates are used for checks at run-time.
-We can also say that static predicates are used for scalar types, whereas dynamic predicates are used for all remaining (more complex) types.
+There are two kinds of predicates: static and dynamic.
+In simple terms, static predicates are used to check objects at compile-time, while dynamic predicates are used for checks at run time.
+Normally, static predicates are used for scalar types and dynamic predicates for the more complex types.

-Static and dynamic predicates are specified by using the following clauses, respectively:
+Static and dynamic predicates are specified using the following clauses,
+respectively:

 - :ada:`with Static_Predicate => <property>`

 - :ada:`with Dynamic_Predicate => <property>`

-Let's discuss dynamic predicates with the following example:
+Let's use the following example to illustrate dynamic predicates:

 .. code:: ada
     :class: ada-run-expect-failure